pinterest/thriftcheck/README.md

 This check ensures that each `include`'d file can be located in the set of given include paths.

+Relative paths are resolved relative to the current working directory.
+The list of `includes` specified in the configuration file is used by default, but if any paths are specified on the command line using the `-I` option, they will be used instead.

 ```toml
 includes = [